yasirbhutta/yasirbhutta.github.io/matlab/docs/vectors-matrices.md

 **Important:** In MATLAB, the concept of conjugate refers to the complex conjugate of a number or element within a matrix.
 The complex conjugate of a complex number is a new number with the same real part but the imaginary part negated.

-I'd be glad to help you with accessing elements of vectors in MATLAB!

 ## Vectors in MATLAB